supercoderz/pyeurofx/README.md

 This is a simple module that fetches the daily and historical FX rates from ECB and parses the data.
 The data is downloaded as XML files and returned as a list of (symbol, date, rate) tuples.
+There is also the option to get the data as a pandas data frame.

 Install this module using 'pip install pyeurofx'

+This depends on 3 modules - requests, lxml and pandas.

+pandas is required to be be able to get the data as a data frame.

 The daily data is the last close price updated at 3 PM CET.
 The historical data is the daily close price for every day since 1 Jan 1999.

-The data fetched will be the rates for EUR vs all major currencies
+The data fetched will be the rates for EUR vs all major currencies.

 To use the module, do something like this -